calliope-edu/pxt-calliope/docs/reference/pins/spi-write.md

 ### ~ hint

+#### Simulator

-**Simulator**: This function needs real hardware to work with.
+This function needs real hardware to work with.
 It's not supported in the simulator.

 ### ~